jbiz805/age/README.md

     </a>
     <a href="https://age.apache.org/age-manual/master/_static/logo.png" target="_blank">
     </a>
-     is the leading multimodel graph database. </h3>
+     is the Leading Multimodel Graph Database. </h3>

 </h3>